opendp/opendp/docs/source/api/user-guide/combinators/index.rst

 Since the outer Transformation is postprocessing, the metrics and stability map of the outer Transformation are ignored.
 In this case, it is only necessary for the types to conform.

-In the following example we chain :py:func:`opendp.measurements.make_base_discrete_laplace` with :py:func:`opendp.transformations.make_sum`.
+In the following example we chain :py:func:`opendp.measurements.make_laplace` with :py:func:`opendp.transformations.make_sum`.

 .. tab-set::